POSTAGE SPECIAL: Pay $8.00 postage for first

 is compact, portable and usually inexpensive but after a period of time your hand will tire.
 Those

-a book magnifier with a power that will allow you to perform your task at a comfortable distance.
+a magnifier with a power that will allow you to perform your task at a comfortable distance.

 - The higher the power the